RyanNgWH/WhichCard/README.md

 ### Setting up your environment

 - Follow the official React Native CLI Quickstart [documentation](https://reactnative.dev/docs/environment-setup?guide=native) to setup your development environment.
+- As of this writing, this project uses <u>Node.js LTS 18.16.0</u>.

 > ***IMPORTANT (for iOS):*** A Mac is required to run and test iOS applications.